Advance Queensland Industry Research Fellowships

-Key Dates for Advance Queensland Industry Research Fellowships 2021
+Key Dates for Advance Queensland Industry Research Fellowships 2024

-- Proposals open in SmartyGrants: 20 May 2021
+• Proposals open in SmartyGrants: 5 February 2024

-- Full Applications and UQ Cash Commitments due to UQ R&I: 21 June 2021*
+• Full Applications and UQ Cash Commitments due to UQ R&I: 2 April 2024

 Overview

-The Advance Queensland Industry Research Fellowships (AQIRF) scheme supports PhD-qualified researchers in undertaking original research of benefit to Queensland, in collaboration with Queensland-based industry and end-users.
+The Advance Queensland Industry Research Fellowships (AQIRF) supports PhD-qualified researchers in undertaking original research of benefit to Queensland, in collaboration with Queensland-based industry and end-users.

 The following fellowships grants will be available:

-- early career fellowships - $160,000 over two years, or $240,000 over three years
+• Early Career Fellowships: $160,000 over two years, or $240,000 over three years (ex.
+GST)

-- mid-career fellowships - $240,000 over two years, or $360,000 over three years
+• Mid-Career Fellowships: $240,000 over two years, or $360,000 over three years (ex.
+GST)

 Proposals must include co-funding that equals or exceeds the Advance Queensland funding sought and must address at least one of the following Investment Areas: